• Skip to main content

 How do I turn out Lemon Jello Cake baked in a bundt pan?

 Place your cooking rack over top of the pan.
-Hold onto the cooling rack and pan.
+Hold onto the wire rack and pan.
 Then flip quickly.
 Be careful not to let the pan shift while flipping.

 Substitutions and Variations for Lemon Jello Cake

-Use a white or lemon cake mix instead of a yellow one.
+Use a white cake mix or lemon boxed cake mix instead of a yellow one.
 The result will be less vibrant yellow and still deliciously lemony!

 If you only have bottled lemon juice, use it, and omit the lemon zest.
-The cake will have a less pronounced lemon flavor.
+This delicious cake will have a less pronounced lemon flavor.

 If you don't have baking spray, thinly coat the pan with shortening and dusting with flour.
 Dump out all the extra flour and tap to be sure the extra is out.

-Bake the Lemon Jello Cake in a 9x13 pan for a more casual cake.
+Bake the Lemon Jello Cake in a 9 x 13-inch pan for a more casual cake.
+Top it with Cool Whip or homemade whipped cream, if desired.

-How many servings are in a Lemon Jello Cake?
+How many servings are in this Lemon Jello Cake recipe?

-Boxed cake mixes, when prepared, serve 10-12 people depending how you cut the cake.
+Boxed cake mixes, when prepared, serves 10-12 people depending on how you cut the cake.

 This is easy to determine if you read the nutrition facts label on the back of the mix.
 The label indicates a serving is 1/10 of the package.
 Hence the package is expected to make 10 servings.